What’s a sales process? We’re glad you asked.

 (P.S.
 Click the banner below to get our free, printable Demo Call Cheat Sheet):

-Step 9 – Objection Handling: Clear Friction from the Sales Process
+Step 9 – Handling Objections: Clear Friction from the Sales Process

 You’ve just done an amazing demo, so why is your buyer voicing objections?

 It’s a sign they paid attention and are engaged.

 With our objection handling techniques below, you’ll handle their objections like a walk in the park.

 Don’t rush in with an answer the second your prospect stops talking.

 Let their objection trigger you into slo-mo mode.

 After hearing an objection, star reps pause for much longer than their less successful peers:

 When you’re too eager to overcome an objection, you’re not thinking as clearly.